 If you are in the process of registering with an electricity supplier please ask them to contact us urgently with confirmation that your premise is being registered.

-Failure to take appropriate action may result in the electricity supply to the premises being cut-off.Yours Faithfully
+Failure to take appropriate action may result in the electricity supply to the premises being cut-off.
+Please note there may be costs involved in the disconnection and reconnection of the supply.

+Yours Faithfully

 Name [Type the sender title]